 (Completed September 2016, age 33)

 This happened completely spontaneously when we discovered some very climb-able trees whilst out exploring a new-to-us walking route.
 It was super fun (and challenging) and now every time we go for a walk down the canal we have to visit the ‘Ladder Tree’ and climb up as high as we can go.

 JOIN A YOGA CLASS

 I started going to a yoga class in October 2015, six months after my Dad died.
 I wrote this post about my journey and the difference it made to me after I’d been doing it for a year.
 For three and a half years I attended every week without fail (apart from a sick child or if we were on holiday).
 Yoga became one of my few ‘non-negotiables’ and I felt better physically, mentally and emotionally for having a regular practice.

 In early 2019 we had a fire at our house and whilst all the renovation and refurbishment works were going on I had to be at home to supervise the contractors.
-This meant I couldn’t go to yoga and sadly I’ve not picked it back up again even though I could have done once all the work was eventually completed.
+This meant I couldn’t go to yoga for months and then what with moving house quickly followed by the two-year long Covid-19 pandemic, sadly I’ve not picked it back up again (yet).
 I’m absolutely determined to get back on my mat and start practising again properly.

 26. RIDE ON THE BACK OF A MOTORBIKE